Incident Severity Rubric That Survives Real Pressure

 Consistency across teams

-The rubric is the same across all teams.
-Cross-team incidents are easier when sev definitions match.
+The rubric only delivers value when consistent across teams.
+Cross-team incidents are dramatically easier when sev definitions match; quarterly calibration keeps them aligned.